Showcasing Your Hard Work

 Optimal Timing for Getting Shredded

-Very low body fat levels are not complimentary with good health, but timing these fat percentages may be beneficial for individuals with specific goals.
+Very low body fat levels are not complementary to good health, but tracking these fat percentages may be beneficial for individuals with specific goals.

-Getting into the best shape possible seems optimal when it comes to showcase work, which is logical for something like photo/video shoots or stage competition.
+Getting into the best possible shape seems ideal for showcasing work, which is logical for photo/video shoots or stage competitions.

-By cutting body fat down to highlight your best physique possible in a peak week, you can realistically maintain this a short period of time (see How to Get Photo Shoot Ready ).
+By cutting body fat to highlight your best possible physique during a peak week, you can realistically maintain it for a short period (see How to Get Photo Shoot Ready).

-Bodybuilding competitions or photo shoot sessions are usually booked within a time frame of a few months, which won’t put too much stress on a natural athlete or lifter’s body.
+Bodybuilding competitions or photo shoot sessions are usually booked a few months in advance, which won’t put too much stress on a natural athlete’s or lifter’s body.

 After peak week and a period of maintenance, another stage of growth can slowly reintroduced with a reverse dieting, where calories are slowly added week by week to maintenance level.

-In addition, calorie expenditure from high intensity or steady state cardio can slowly be reduced each week.
-Doing so would not tax the central nervous system and allow an appropriate time for rest and recover properly.
+In addition, calorie expenditure from high-intensity or steady-state cardio can slowly be reduced each week.
+Doing so would not tax the central nervous system and would allow an appropriate time for rest and recovery.

 The Wrap Up

-It’s noble to achieve ideal levels of body fat seen marketed in the industry everywhere you look, but doing so for an extended period of time comes with consequences to your health.
-The ‘shredded look’ is attainable but should be coordinated with real personal goals that can be attained for a small period of time.
-Overall you be should be aiming to maintain a size-able amount of strength and size while being healthy for the duration of your life.
+It’s noble to achieve the ideal body fat levels marketed everywhere in the industry, but doing so for an extended period comes with consequences for your health.
+The ‘shredded look’ is attainable, but it should align with real personal goals that can be achieved over a short period of time.
+Overall, you should aim to maintain substantial strength and size while staying healthy for the rest of your life.